 - Restaurant: Phochniyodthan (Puo ja nee than)

-Phrases for emergency
+Cambodian phrases for emergency

 No one hopes that any emergent case can happen to you but it is totally able to appear on your trip.
 Knowing a little Khmer is not too difficult for you but it may become a useful aid helping you escape from the emergency case.